What is Rebrickable?

 Did your favourite designer just publish a 1000-part masterpiece but you can't afford to buy all those parts?
 Use Rebrickable to show you which parts you already have and help you to order the rest.

 There are many MOCs that only use the parts from a single set.
 For your next LEGO purchase, you might be getting two, three, or even seven models for the price of one!
 Popular models include 31006 Highway Speedster, 31034 Future Flyer, and 6913 Blue Roadster among many others.

 Search through thousands of MOCs with building instructions

 Every MOC on Rebrickable has a list of parts and building instructions, so you can be sure that anything you find here is buildable!
 You may not have every part required, but the beauty of LEGO is that you are encouraged to improvise!

 Import your LEGO 3d CAD files and Rebrickable will generate a parts list for them.
-Using the Private MOCs page you can then export the list into a number of alternate formats.
+You can then export the list into a number of alternate formats.
 You can also find out how much the parts cost and who has them in stock through our integrated parts stores.
 Or maybe you just want to see if you already have the parts to build it!